 STUDENT-ORIENTED CODE SAMPLES

-Teaching samples are usually not the best code. because they are designed to illustrate one point based on the students' current knowledge.
+Teaching samples are not always the best code. because they are designed to illustrate one and only one point based on the students' current knowledge.
 For every snippet posted on a site, a better implementation is in the next chapter, in the next book, or on the next Web page.
-In fact, the best code samples on the Internet have been authored by developers to illustrate how to use modules within an API or SDK.
+Better code samples are available on the Internet that have been authored by developers with a business audience, to illustrate how to use modules within an API or SDK.
 Some of my favorites are included in the Links page.

 Two-Dimensional Arrays in Java